 What Strength Should I Use?

 You know how I always complain that, if an ingredient isn’t at the top of the list, it won’t do anything?
 That’s NOT the case with retinol.
 Even just a speck of it can do wonders for your skin.
 Seriously, as low as 0.01% can get the job done.
 Slowly for sure, but you know what they say: slow and steady wins the race.

 You can always up your game later on, ladies.
 Here’s how:

-If you’re a beginner: stick to 0.01%-0.3%
+- If you’re a beginner: Stick to 0.01%-0.3%

-If you’re an intermediate: 0.04%-0.1%
+- If you’re an intermediate: 0.04%-0.1%

-If you’re a pro: 0.5%-2%
+- If you’re a pro: 0.5%-2%

-How Often Should You Use Retinol?
+How Often Can I Use Retinol?

+That depends.
+Everyone is different.
+Some people will able to use it four or five times at week or even daily.
+For others, once a week may be more than enough.
 I recommend you start with twice a week.
 If that doesn’t bother your skin, try using it on three days.
 Then four.
 If your skin complains, scale back.
 You get the point.

 How often do I use it?
 Every other night.
 I alternate it with glycolic acid, another superstar I’d rather use at night only.